liorshalev01/endpoint-website/index.md

 We generate unique encryption keys using each user’s biometric data, ensuring that only the rightful wearer of the AR glasses can decrypt and view the content.
 Even if the AR glasses are lost, the data remains secure due to the personalized, biometric-based key generation.

-**Endpoint Security mitigates the challenges of securing data in a remote work world.** It brings air gap level protection to everyday endpoints without sacrificing mobility or convenience.
-By decrypting data only within an isolated AR device, we ensure information stays safe from threats while enabling the flexibility modern organizations demand.
+**Endpoint Security mitigates the challenges of securing data in a remote work world.** It brings air-gap level protection to everyday endpoints without sacrificing mobility or convenience.
+By decrypting data only within an isolated AR device, we ensure information remains safe from threats while enabling the flexibility modern organizations demand.

 **Our solution integrates with existing workflows and web apps,** and AR glasses users have a similar experience with these apps.